-Last but not least, there’s room for optimization and improvement across each stage of hiring and talent management.
+Last but not least.
+There’s room for optimization and improvement across each stage of talent management.
 Here are the key ways to reimagine onboarding:

 - Pre-hiring: building an employer brand and educating applicants on the company’s values and corporate culture.